acarril/acarril.github.io/_posts/2017-06-20-why-vectorize-in-R.md

 <!--more-->

-## Thinking in parallel
+## Vectorizing, a.k.a. thinking in parallel

 You may be conditioned to think that every repetitive instantly calls for a loop.
 That's fine from a code-efficiency perspective, because you're trying to minimize redundancy in your code, which is good.
 However, we can dig a little deeper and start to think if our loops carry out operations that are dependent of each other or not.

 Dependent operations cannot be performed in parallel.
 These cases basically boil down to loops where the next iteration depends on values from the previous one.
 Examples include Bayesian statistic computations or some Markov Chain Monte Carlo methods.

 However, there are many operations which are not inherently serial, which opens the door to parallelize them.
+And a neat way of parallelizing operations is to vectorize them, e.g. adding two vectors instead of performing three additions, like in our example above.
 A vectorized function takes a vector as an input and outputs a vector of the same length, which eliminates the need for nested loops when dealing with two-dimensional data structures (e.g. data frames).

 In this post I don't cover how to vectorize your R code.
 If you want a more in-depth read I recommend reading [Hadley Wickham's Advanced R chapter on functionals](http://adv-r.had.co.nz/Functionals.html) or [David Springate vectorization tricks](http://rpubs.com/daspringate/vectorisation). **Here we'll understand how does vectorizing your R code make it more efficient.**